Multi-million dollar revitalization project in the works in downtown Anderson

 “Hopefully all of this will help each other.
 We totally expect us, the neighbors behind us, at the Bee Hive, as well as the hotels and the other projects to all help each other,” Bennett said.

-Newton said an old taxicab stand next door to the A & P Plaza, also has a new owner.
-Newton said he believes it will turn into a small restaurant.
+Newton said an old taxicab stand, next to the A & P Plaza, also has a new owner.
+Newton said he believes it will be turned into a small restaurant.

 Developers said Magnetic South Brewery is expected to be ready by the fall.
 Newton said the streetscape project should be complete sometime next year.